MarcelMeurer/WVD-Hydra/README.md

-## Preview Terms
+## Terms

-Project "Hydra" is an upcoming solution to manage Azure Virtual Desktop (Azure Virtual Desktop) for one or more tenants.
-It's currently in preview, which means that it can be tested in some environments without any support nor warranty, at your own risk, and without the right of indemnity.
+"Hydra" is solution to manage Azure Virtual Desktop (Azure Virtual Desktop) for one or more tenants.
+It's a working solution and can be installed in any subscription.
+The solution can be used at your own risk, and without the right of indemnity.
 However, I am trying to publish the preview releases in high quality.

-The project will be made available in the future as a **free community edition - even for commercial use** (planed: up to 6 session hosts per host pool and one tenant ) and as a supported licensable product (less than $2 per concurrent user/month).
+The project is available as a **free community edition - even for commercial use** (up to 6 session hosts per host pool and a single tenant) and as a supported licensable product ($2 per concurrent user/month).
 In general, Hydra will work without limitation for the first 30 days and switched to the community edition.
-Please reach out to extend the trial period or number of hosts/tenants.
+Please reach out to extend the trial period or to get an commercial offer.

+The owner of this solution is ITProCloud GmbH, info@itprocloud.com.

 Please make sure to send feedback and update the solution regularly.